linked0/smart-contract-hacking/README.md

 yarn test
 ```

-### test for DOS attacks exercise 1
+### test for DOS attack exercise 1
-It takes so long time to test the DOS Attacks Exercise 1 that is located in `test/longer/3-dos-1.ts`.
-So you should test the exercise only and use 'yarn test:longer'.
+Testing the DOS Attacks Exercise 1 located in `test/longer/3-dos-1.ts` takes a long time.
+Therefore, you should test only this exercise using `yarn test`

 ## List of Smart Contract Hacking